mecskyverse/SIMPLE-STORAGE/README.md

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.

+Its a Simple contract with some functionality of manipulate and do some changes to the smartcontract variable it can store values and do some normal functionality.

 Try running some of the following tasks:

 ```shell